Tree Climbing for Ecologists

 - cambium savers

 before you think about buying them and find you do not like them.
-A fantastic chance to try before you buy!
+This a fantastic chance to try before you buy!

-- use of our climbing kits at no extra cost!
-You just need to bring your arborists climbing helmet
+Also, a huge bonus for you is that you can hire one of our climbing kits at no extra cost!
+You just need to bring your arborist climbing helmet.

 Other courses of interest to you